China demands answers after stampede in financial hub Shanghai

-SHANGHAI/BEIJING (Reuters) - Chinese state media and the public criticized the government and police on Friday for failing to prevent a New Year’s Eve stampede in Shanghai that killed 36 people and dented the city’s image as modern China’s global financial hub.
+SHANGHAI/BEIJING, Jan 2 (Reuters) - Chinese state media and the public criticised the government and police on Friday for failing to prevent a New Year’s Eve stampede in Shanghai that killed 36 people and dented the city’s image as modern China’s global financial hub.

 The official Xinhua news agency said the government could not shake responsibility for what happened.
 It asked why there were apparently so few police on duty for the tens of thousands thronging Shanghai’s famous waterfront, known as the Bund.